claraherscu/claraherscu.github.io/_posts/2021-11-09-Bone-Segmentation-Using-Image-Registration-with-pyANTs.markdown

 ```

 After this registration process, `registered_moving_series` above, is a new version of `moving_series`, after it was registered to `static_series`.
+Let's look at both 3d images again, this time registered!

 <center><img src="/assets/after_registration.gif" alt="slices from MRI and CT after registration" height="500"/></center>
 <center>Slices from the CT and the MRI side by side after registration<br/><br/></center>